Trident-Sensing/Trident-Sensing.github.io/index.md

 Nice to haves (**backend** position)
 * Completed an operating systems course or distributed systems course.
-* Experience with Raspberry Pi development.
+* Experience with embedded linux development.
 * Experience with Software Defined Radios or ADS-B.
 * Experience with satellite links (iridium or similar).
 * Experience with remote procedure calls (GRPC or similar).